Rita Lynch

 Rita Lynch is an English singer-songwriter who achieved a profile in the UK in the early 1990s and was the subject of a Channel 4 documentary, filmed as part of the Out series.
 Her music has been used in a Channel 4 drama, Rosebud, and in British horror movie Vampire Diary.
 Her sound has been described as PJ Harvey meets At the Drive-In with a dose of the usual dark ambience that accompanies many Bristol releases.

 She retains a devoted following today and continues to record and perform.
 Her live performances currently feature a three-piece line-up with Mike Youe and John Langley (Blue Aeroplanes, Witness, The Mekons, Strangelove, Saturation Point) on drums.
-She is also known for her time as backing singer and guitarist with cult Bristol band The Blue Aeroplanes.
+She is also known for her time with cult Bristol band The Blue Aeroplanes.

 In 2009, Bristol/Bath entertainment magazine Venue described Lynch as 'the personification of ferocious conviction' and named her performance at the Fleece on 13 August as Bristol's third-best gig of the year.